DCVL-3D/PointHMR_release/README.md

 ## Acknowledgments
 This work was supported by Institute of Information \& communications Technology Planning \& Evaluation(IITP) grant funded by the Korea government(MSIT) (2021-0-02084, eXtended Reality and Volumetric media generation and transmission technology for immersive experience sharing in noncontact environment with a Korea-EU international cooperative research).

+Our implementation and experiments are built on top of open-source GitHub repositories.
+We thank all the authors who made their code public, which tremendously accelerates our project progress.
+If you find these works helpful, please consider citing them as well.

 [microsoft/MeshTransformer](https://github.com/microsoft/MeshTransformer)

 [microsoft/MeshGraphormer](https://github.com/microsoft/MeshGraphormer)